 These voracious grubs attack apple, plum, pear and cherry trees, chewing leaves, blossom and fruits and severely damaging and weakening trees, affecting cropping.

-The bands are widely available from garden centers and online and can be cut to size.
+Fruit tree grease bands are available from Amazon (opens in new tab), garden centers and online retailers, and can be cut to size.
 Then tie the band top and bottom with the supplied twine.
 This anchors the band securely and stops moths crawling up underneath.

 Barrier glues and pastes work best on trees with rough bark, as moths can crawl under unevenly attached bands.
 Never use an adhesive that is strong enough to trap mice, birds or bats.